julwrites/julwrites.github.io/projects/school/flowline/index.md

 A top-down puzzle game where the player creates flowlines by drawing on the screen to clear 15 levels

-Responsibilities:

-> Developed the majority of gameplay mechanics including:
+Developed the majority of gameplay mechanics including:

 > A drawing mechanic using a discrete Vector Field